Hans-Otto Meissner: Diplomat (1933–1945)

 In December 1941, Meissner was transferred under the name of a consul to the lead the German Consulate in Milan, which he led until 1945.
 He also had the function of a "cultural lecturer" such as by taking part in the meeting of the anti-Jewish foreign action under Horst Wagner in early April 1944 in Krummhübel, where the embassies' "Referees for Jewish Affairs" met to discuss a tightening of the European persecution of Jews and propaganda measures to shield them from public accusation by the Allied forces about the persecution of the Jews.
 According to the minutes of the meeting, Meissner made proposals to intensify the anti-Semitic propaganda and recommended "highlighting the strong Jewish participation in prohibited acts (black market, sabotage, etc.) in the anti-Jewish information work in Italy".

 In May 1945, two weeks after the end of the war, Meissner and his consulate personnel were arrested by American troops at Bellagio and interned in prison camp No. 334 at Scandicci.
-After a few weeks, he and his fellow inmates were transferred to a comfortable camp in a hotel complex in the seaside resort Salsomaggiore.
+After a few weeks, he and his fellow inmates were transferred to a comfortable camp in a hotel complex at Salsomaggiore.
 Meissner himself later said that a letter requesting help from Pope Pius XII (a close friend of the Meissner family since his time as nuncio in Berlin in the 1920s) had probably led to that improvement in his situation.

 After 1945

 After the war, Meissner denied the authenticity of the conference minutes of the Krummhübler Conference of April 1944.
 On 29 April 1947 in Allied custody, he denied that he had made any of the documented anti-Semitic proposals.

 After his release in October 1947, Meissner worked as a freelance journalist and writer.
 Until 1991, he published numerous travelogues, novels and biographies of great explorers, as well as his own autobiographical writings and works on recent contemporary history.
 His books have been translated into numerous languages, such as Bulgarian, Czech, Danish, Dutch, English, Finnish, French, Italian, Norwegian, Polish, Portuguese, Russian, Swedish, Slovenian and Spanish.

 He publicly appeared as President of the "Deutsches Institut für Lebensformen", a post to which he was elected to on 28 June 1953 in Bad Pyrmont at the founding congress of the Society for Merits for the Revival of Cultivated Manners".

 In spite of occasional criticism because of his past as a Nazi diplomat, Meissner received numerous honours.
-In 1986 he was awarded Grand Cross of Merit, at the suggestion of Franz Josef Strauß.
+In 1986, he was awarded Grand Cross of Merit, at the suggestion of Franz Josef Strauß the then Minister-President of Bavaria.

 He died 8 September 1992 in Unterwössen, Germany.

 Personal life

 On 22 September 1937, Meissner married Estelle Dittenberger.
 They had a daughter, Andrea Meissner (born 1 March 1943).

 In 1956, Meissner married the writer Marianne Mertens.